-2.4.2 Translation of the subsidiary's financial statements
+2.4.2 Translation of the subsidiaries financial statements

-The functional currency of the subsidiary D-BOX USA Inc. is the U.S. dollar.
-The balance sheet is translated into Canadian dollars at the closing rate, that is, the exchange rate at the end of the reporting period.
+The functional currency of the subsidiaries is the US dollar for D-BOX USA Inc. and the RMB for D-BOX Entertainment Technology (Shanghai) Co.
+Ltd. The balance sheet is translated into Canadian dollars at the closing rate, that is, the exchange rate at the end of the reporting period.
 Income (loss) and cash flows are translated at the average exchange rates.
 Differences resulting from this translation are recorded as a foreign currency translation loss in other comprehensive income (loss).